Make an impact on students and schools by seeking a teaching job in New Orleans, one of the fastest improving regions in the country.

 After your two-year commitment with TFA, you may choose to stay in the classroom for additional years of teaching.
 Some TFA alumni go on to work in school leadership, and many others go on to impact educational equity from another sector.

-We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA Greater New Orleans support staff.
+We are dedicated to ensuring you have the resources and support you need to lead and continue to work toward change with a dedicated TFA Greater New Orleans alumni support staff.
 Learn more about life after the corps.

 Make an Impact in Greater New Orleans

-In 1990, Teach For America New Orleans launched, with just 45 corps members.
-Since then, the region has grown to 1,000+ alumni in the area, and nearly 200 corps members, serving the parishes of Orleans, Jefferson, and St. Bernard.
-Together, these corps members and alumni account for 20 percent of the teaching force in New Orleans.
+Teach For America launched the New Orleans region in 1990 with just 45 corps members.
+Since then, the region has grown to 1,000+ alumni in the area and nearly 200 corps members, serving the parishes of Orleans, Jefferson, and St. Bernard.

 As a corps member, you’ll help transform the educational outlook of students in New Orleans.
 Most corps members are placed in the city of New Orleans.
 Some are also placed in nearby St. Bernard Parish.
 As part of TFA Greater New Orleans, you’ll work to meaningfully expand opportunities for students, using your background and leadership skills to drive students to academic success and transform lives.